Danziger/CarND-T1-P3-Behavioral-Cloning/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to implement the architecture from NVIDIA as designed by them and add small modifications to it in order to prevent overfitting and adapt it to the project's needs.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a simple one-fully-connected-layer neural network model as we saw throw the course, just ot get familiar with Keras first.

+The first addition to this were the Cropping2D and Lambda layers, to remove irrelevant data from the images (hood and sky) and normalize the data, respectively.

+At this point, I was training the model for just 6 epochs and using only the center camera of the example data, as I wasn't really trying to obtain a valid model from this architecture.

+Next, I replaced my only fully-connected layer with NVIDIA's architecture, as suggested thought the course.
+I think this model might be appropriate because the problem they were trying to solve is quite similar to ours and I trust NVIDIA as a reliable source of knowledge and relevant information.
+I also started training for 8 epochs.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+I found that my the mean squared error would decrease quite fast and then start bouncing back and forth continiously, so probably the initial learning rate was too big.
+I first tried decreasing it from the default of 0.001 to 0.0001, but it was now too slow.
+I finally used 0.0005 (half the default).
+After doing this, I also increased the epochs from 8 to 12.

-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+The next problem I found was that I had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+To combat it, I modified the model introducing Dropout layers, as I did in the previous project.
+However, this time the difference was not as big as before and also the mean squared error was decreasing slower, so I would have to increase the epochs.
+Instead, I took a look to some discussions around that topic in the forums and Slack channels and, after reading various online articles and Medium posts about regularization and dropout, I decided to give the former a try, so I added L2 regularization to all my convolutional and fully-connected layers (except the last one).

+This reduced the overfitting and generated a model that was driving smoothly the first long turn of the track and the next one, but crashing into the bridge.
+I then decided to use the images from all 3 cameras and flip them horizontally as well, so the dataset would now be 6 times bigger.
+This got the car a bit further, just across the bridge, but it crashed in the next turn, so I decided to record my own data, including full laps and recovery data in both directions and for both circuits.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around both tracks, but with different models trained specifically for each of them.
+When merging the data of both circuits together it will fail in both.

+# TODO: Talk about the data analyris and that stuff...

+# TODO: Also, after this augmentation it was worse than using example data. maybe not all augmentations are realistic or
+# are not the most valuable ones (shift?)

+I tried augmenting the data in some other ways (brightness, contrast, sharpenes...) but this didn't help, so after spending some more time on this without success, I decided to submit the old model that would only drive on the firs track.

+I will go into greater detail about this problem in the last section, as this problem is mainly related with the data I recorded.
+Therefore, augmenting it won't help to generate a better model, as the original data used to create the augmented one is already "corrupted" or just wrong.

 #### 2. Final Model Architecture